-Those seeking a true greasy spoon experience won’t find it at this polished modern diner in Adams Morgan, but they will find a solid 24/7 spot that serves bread pudding French toast sticks and a Ragin’ Cajun omelet with andouille sausage and shrimp.
-On top of a full breakfast menu, dinner and lunch options span from chili cheese fries (or tots) to a nacho burger and a Thanksgiving-style turkey platter.
+Those seeking a true greasy spoon experience won’t find it at this polished modern diner in Adams Morgan, but they will find a solid spot that serves dishes like bread pudding French toast sticks and Cajun omelets.
+Don’t expect late hours Sunday to Wednesday, but from Thursday to Saturday, this restaurant operates 24/7.

-Adams Morgan workhorse El Tamarindo serves classic Salvadoran fare such as pupusas and chicken tamales until 2 a.m. from Sunday through Thursday, and until 5 a.m. on Fridays and Saturdays.
+Adams Morgan workhorse El Tamarindo serves classic Salvadoran fare such as pupusas and chicken tamales until midnight on weekdays and 2 a.m. on weekends, and the margaritas here are always flowing.

 Ben's Chili Bowl

-The undisputed champ of Eater's very scientific late-night jumbo slice crawl, Ducinni's serves up oversized slices of pizza until 5 a.m.
+The undisputed champ of Eater's very scientific late-night jumbo slice crawl, Ducinni's serves up oversized slices of pizza until 4 a.m.; its Falls Church outpost is open until 5 a.m. on weekends.

 The booths at this sibling cocktail bar to Copycat Co. make it feel less chaotic than its predecessor.
-Instead of late-night dumplings and skewers available on H Street, this Dupont hangout serves Sichuan dishes like chile wontons, stir-fried basil eggplant, mapo tofu, and water-boiled beef (all $14).
-The kitchen closes at 1 a.m. on Sunday through Thursday and 2 a.m. on Friday and Saturday.
+This Dupont hangout serves Sichuan dishes like chile wontons, mapo tofu, and water-boiled beef until 1 a.m. on weekdays and 2 a.m. weekends (closed Monday and Tuesday).

 Surfside Taco Stand